projectara/greybus-spec/source/module_interface_lifecycles.rst

 .. image:: /img/dot/interface-lifecycle.png
    :align: center

-When an Interface is ATTACHED, the following Interface States are
+The possible Interface States for when an Interface is ATTACHED are shown in Table :num:`table-lifecycle-state-attached-substates`.
-possible:

-.. include:: lifecycle-states/attached.txt

-When an Interface is ACTIVATED, the following Interface States are
+The possible Interface States for when an Interface is ACTIVATED are shown in Table :num:`table-lifecycle-state-activated-substates`.
-possible:

-.. include:: lifecycle-states/activated.txt

-When an Interface is ENUMERATED, the following Interface States are
+The possible Interface States for when an Interface is ENUMERATED are shown in Table :num:`table-lifecycle-state-enumerated-substates`.
-possible:

-.. include:: lifecycle-states/enumerated.txt

-When an Interface is MODE_SWITCHING, the following Interface States are
+The possible Interface States for when an Interface is MODE_SWITCHING are shown in Table :num:`table-lifecycle-state-mode-switching-substates`.
-possible:

-.. include:: lifecycle-states/mode-switching.txt

-When an Interface is TIME_SYNCING, the following Interface States are
+The possible Interface States for when an Interface is TIME_SYNCING are shown in Table :num:`table-lifecycle-state-time-syncing-substates`.
-possible:

-.. include:: lifecycle-states/time-syncing.txt

-When an Interface is SUSPENDED, the following Interface States are
+The possible Interface States for when an Interface is SUSPENDED are shown in Table :num:`table-lifecycle-state-suspended-substates`.
-possible:

-.. include:: lifecycle-states/suspended.txt

-When an Interface is OFF, the following Interface States are
+The possible Interface States for when an Interface is OFF are shown in Table :num:`table-lifecycle-state-off-substates`.
-possible:

-.. include:: lifecycle-states/off.txt

-In the DETACHED Interface Lifecycle State, no Module is attached to the Interface Block.
-The unique Interface State in this Lifecycle State is:
+A Module is not attached to the Interface Block in the DETACHED Interface Lifecycle State, which has the unique Interface State shown in Table :num:`table-lifecycle-state-detached-substates`.

-.. include:: lifecycle-states/detached.txt

 .. _lifecycles_connection_management: